 Cornstarch - to thicken the sauce if you're adding liquid to your meat.

-Brown sugar or maple syrup - to balance any heat.
+Brown sugar or maple syrup - a great way to balance any heat.

 Ketchup or tomato paste - if you want tomatoey flavor or cut any heat in the final dish.